juliedev-web/juliedev-web/README.md

 ## 🎯 Welcome on my github profile
 My name is Julie Vandard.
-After 18 years of journalism, I decided to become a frontend developper.
-I did my training at [O'Clock](https://oclock.io/)
+I had the opportunity to learn code.
+I did my training at [O'Clock](https://oclock.io/) I'm still a journalist but I like to code for fun and to improve my skills.

-On my free time, I play music (ukulele, bass and guitar) in several bands.
+On my free time, I play music in several bands.

 (don't worry, #FF00FF is not my favorite color 😁 )